Total siege of Gaza ‘prohibited’ under international law: UN

 The violence, which has claimed more than 1,500 lives, prompted international declarations of support for Israel, street protests in support of Palestinians, and appeals for an end to the fighting and protection of civilians.

-Gaza’s Health Ministry on Monday said at least 687 Palestinians had been killed and 3,726 wounded in Israeli air strikes on the blockaded enclave since Saturday’s attacks by Hamas.
+Gaza’s health ministry said at least 770 Palestinians have been killed and 4,000 wounded in Israeli air strikes since Saturday.
+At least another 18 people were killed and 100 injured in the West Bank since Saturday, the ministry added.

 Apartment blocks, a mosque and hospitals were among the sites attacked, and the strikes destroyed some roads and houses, according to media reports and eyewitnesses.